NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Bespoke Bodyguard.md

   - name: ""

   - name: "Extradimensional Porter"
-    desc: " (arcane,extradimensional) The bespoke bodyguard is an exceedingly efficient pack mule as well as an able brute and even jailer in case it must defend its master from assailants.\nEach bespoke bodyguard is constructed with a pair of extradimensional cavities built into its torso.
-Each cavity is equivalent to a _Bag of Holding (Type II)_, with a capacity of 50 Bulk.
-The bodyguard can fit any Medium or smaller item into one of its extradimensional cavities as long as its capacity isn't exceeded.\nIf a bespoke bodyguard is destroyed, the contents of its extradimensional cavities are disgorged into adjacent free spaces."
+    desc: " (arcane,extradimensional) The bespoke bodyguard is an exceedingly efficient pack mule as well as an able brute and even jailer in case it must defend its master from assailants.\n\nEach bespoke bodyguard is constructed with a pair of extradimensional cavities built into its torso.
+Each cavity is equivalent to a _[[Equipment/Spacious Pouch (Type II)|Bag of Holding (Type II)]]_, with a capacity of 50 Bulk.
+The bodyguard can fit any Medium or smaller item into one of its extradimensional cavities as long as its capacity isn't exceeded.\n\nIf a bespoke bodyguard is destroyed, the contents of its extradimensional cavities are disgorged into adjacent free spaces."

 abilities_mid:
   - name: ""